vincentarelbundock/Rdatasets/doc/stevedata/rst/so2concentrations.rst

-This data set contains yearly observations by the Environmental Protection Agency on the concentration of sulfur dioxide in parts per billion, based on 35 sites.
+This data set contains yearly observations by the Environmental Protection Agency on the concentration of sulfur dioxide in parts per billion, based on 32 sites.
 I use this for in-class illustration.
 Note that the national standard is 75 parts per billion.
+Data are the national trend.

 Usage
 ~~~~~